PaylemanC/PaylemanC/README.md

 I'm always learning and teaching.
 Let's get in touch!

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/carina-rocio-payleman/)

+> "The Web as I envisaged it, we have not seen it yet.
+The future is still so much bigger than the past.”
+Tim Berners-Lee

 <!--
 **PaylemanC/PaylemanC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.